webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 RTP is designed to be useful over lossy networks.
 This gives the receiver a way to detect when packets have been lost.

 #### Timestamp
 The sampling instant for this packet.
 This is not a global clock, but how much time has passed in the media stream.
+Several RTP packages can have the same timestamp if they for example are all part of the same video frame.

 #### Synchronization Source (SSRC)
 An `SSRC` is the unique identifier for this stream.
-This allows you to run multiple streams of media over a single stream.
+This allows you to run multiple streams of media over a single RTP stream.

 #### Contributing Source (CSRC)
 A list that communicates what `SSRC`es contributed to this packet.

 This is commonly used for talking indicators.
 Let's say server side you combined multiple audio feeds into a single RTP stream.
-You could then use this field to say 'Input stream A and C were talking at this moment'
+You could then use this field to say "Input stream A and C were talking at this moment".

 #### Payload
 The actual payload data.
 Might end with the count of how many padding bytes were added, if the padding flag is set.